When we think of search engines and SEO, Google comes to mind. But do you know that there are plenty of alternative search engines to Google?

 And to a certain extent, some of these search engines protect your privacy far better than Google.
 They don’t track your online activities, search history, location, IP, etc.

-Your search queries are completely anonymized before search results are pulled from the databases.
-This makes it possible for all user identification data to be stripped off.
+Your search queries are entirely anonymized before search results are pulled from the databases, making it possible for all user identification data to be stripped off.

 Though it has the largest market share, Google isn’t the only search engine online.